FamilySearch: FamilySearch

-In 1998, the GSU began digital imaging of records and in about August 1998 the decision was made by LDS Church leaders to build a genealogical website.
+In 1998, the GSU began digital imaging of records and in about August 1998 the decision was made by Church leaders to build a genealogical website.
 In May 1999, the website first opened to the public as FamilySearch.
-The beta version, released April 1, almost immediately went off-line, overloaded because of high popularity.
+The beta version, released April 1, almost immediately went offline, overloaded because of high popularity.
 Only a few days after the official launch, the website had received an estimated 100 million hits.
 To handle the load, site visitors were only given access to the site for 15 minutes at a time.
 In November 1999, 240 million names were added, bringing the total number of entries to 640 million.